The Devil's Music : Into the Wolf's Lair Abyss

 The music was the purest artistic distillation possible of the experience.

-For those who care, Maniac seems to have found piece despite getting booted from the band in 2004 for his rampant alcoholism.
+For those who care, Maniac seems to have found peace despite getting booted from the band in 2004 for his rampant alcoholism.
 He’s married and has children now.
 He also has a killer doom metal band called Skitliv, which is still powerful, original and driven by his need to exorcise his own negative energy.

 I love Mayhem for the music, but in their case it is indistinguishable from the artist.
 An album like Wolf’s Lair Abyss could only have been recorded by a band that has flirted with self-destruction and had an actual understanding of how negative energy actually sounded.
 That should’ve freaked out Tipper Gore.
 They were probably not big enough and came too late in order for Gore to notice them, but they were her worst nightmare come true.